rehypejs/rehype-external-links/readme.md

 ## When should I use this?

-This project is useful when you want to display user content from authors you don’t trust, such as articles or comments, on your website.
+This project is useful when you want to display user content from authors you don’t trust (such as comments), as they might include links you don’t endorse, on your website.

 ## Install